Zerohazard8x/2lazy4gist/AI.md

 **_Rewriting with least number of letters changed_**

 ```
+Please attempt to rewrite the following sentence in 1-3 ways.
+If you are confused, please consult the following guidelines.
+You can also respond as many times as you want without my input.

+---SENTENCE START---

+---SENTENCE END---

+Do's:
-Please keep in mind that you can also respond as many times as you want without my input.
-Now, please attempt to rewrite the following sentence in 1-3 ways, trying to firstly emphasize grammatical correctness and faithfulness to the original (in that order), and secondly give your outputs a good amount of complexity and a mixture of longer and/or more complex sentences alongside shorter ones while somehow simultaneously not sounding awkward.
-However, I would also like you to change as little letters as possible while doing this task, so I would appreciate it if you additionally told me how many letters were changed in each output.
-If there are multiple outputs, I would like you to try to format them into an ordered list going "1.
+1. Emphasize grammatical correctness and faithfulness to the original (in that order)
+2. Try to give your outputs a good amount of complexity and a mixture of longer and/or more complex sentences alongside those which are less so while somehow simultaneously not sounding awkward
+3. Change as little letters as possible while doing this task.
+I would appreciate it if you additionally told me how many letters were changed in each output.
+4. If there are multiple outputs, I would like you to try to format them into an ordered list going "1.
 2. 3.".
-When you are making this list, please tell me what you think and pretend to have opinions. [query]
+When you are making this list, please tell me what you think and pretend to have opinions.
 ```

 ---